 6. Teach your kids not to give out personal information

 Every year, close to a million American children fall prey to child identity theft [*].
-Fraudsters contact kids directly on Roblox through the private chat functions and try to trick them into giving up sensitive information.
+Fraudsters contact kids directly on Roblox through the private chats and dupe them into giving up sensitive information.
 You can help your child stay safe by educating them on the dangers.

 How to protect personal information on Roblox:

-- Connect Roblox accounts to your email.
-With this integration, you can get notifications about account activity — including messages, item trades, and any changes to the settings or password.
+Connect Roblox accounts to your email.
+With this integration, you receive notifications about account activity — including messages, item trades, and any changes to the settings or password.

 How to monitor voice chat in Roblox:

-- Ban headphone use.
-With a “no headphones on Roblox” rule, you’ll know if your child is exposed to risky conversations, abusive language, or racist statements.
+Restrict headphone use.
+With a “no headphones on Roblox” rule, you’ll know if your child is exposed to unsavory conversations, abusive language, or racial slurs.

 8. Show your kids how to report inappropriate messages or abuse